AnthonyTornetta/Cosmos/docs/src/physics/location.md

 ## Intent

-**Locations** represent an entity's absolute coordaintes in all three axis within a range of about -19,498,223 to 19,498,223 light years.
+**Locations** represent an entity's absolute coordinates in all three x/y/z axes within a range of about -19,498,223 to 19,498,223 light years.

 ## :( Problem